 Don’t Let Chaos Get Trapped: Why Moving Your Emotions Is Incredibly Necessary in Stressful Times

-In the spiritual business, there’s a saying: emotions are just energy in motion—electrical impulses triggered by your circumstances, designed to help you respond.
-These impulses show up as physical sensations: tears, an accelerated heartbeat, adrenaline spikes.
-But when we don’t move this energy with care, it can get stuck in the body.
+In the spiritual world, there’s a saying: emotions are just energy in motion—electrical impulses triggered by circumstances, designed to help you respond.

 Source